cjneely10/EukMetaSanity/README.md

   |-- mag2.fna
 ```

-Generate initial ab initio and protein-based annotation models using the command:
+Run the pipeline using the command:

 ```
 yapim run -i MAGs -c run-config.yaml -p $EukMS_run
 ```

+### Run output

 This will create a directory structure resembling:
 ```